 For images of Evans' Home under construction being transformed to the present day Butler Gallery see Brian Cregan Photography Commission

 Butler Gallery has four collection galleries highlighting our extensive and important Collection of 20th Century Irish art, a wing dedicated to renowned Kilkenny artists Tony O’Malley & Jane O’Malley, a large contemporary art gallery, a Learning Centre, a Digital Gallery and beautiful gardens which include a sculpture garden featuring Byzantine a work by artist Janet Mullarney, a wildflower garden and an archaeology garden.

-In our intimate garden setting you can enjoy refreshments from our café, MUSE coffee + food, with views of medieval St John’s Priory.
+In our intimate garden setting you can enjoy refreshments from our café, Wild Flower Café, with views of medieval St John’s Priory.